KouroshBeheshtinejad/KouroshBeheshtinejad/README.md

 I have done projects such as:
 - Predicting Housing Prices with Regression
-- Diagnosing Breast Cancer with Classification
+- Chance of Heart Attack with Classification
-- Clustering Data with KMeans

 ## Skills
 - Mathematic, Discrete Mathematics